Calgary Towhid Center

 Press Direction Button For Mosque Location

 Calgary Towhid Centre A Farsi Hub For Meeting New People and Feeling Like Home I just moved to Calgary, but I’m already amazed at how welcoming it is to everyone.
-Recently, I’ve been hearing about the Calgary Towhid Center, an Iranian center for Farsi speakers located at 21A, 416 Meridian Rd.
+Recently, I’ve been hearing about the Calgary Towhid Centre, an Iranian centre for Farsi speakers located at 21A, 416 Meridian Rd.
 SE.
 While listening to the news, I have asked myself what this place must be like and decided to write down everything I have learned so far.
 That is my motivation for feeling sentimental about this place, I suppose.

 The Together Center

 Hearing how the Towhid Centre came to be is simply charming.
 A group of Iranians living in Calgary came together and decided to establish a place of their own.
 From June 2016 onward, it was officially registered as a not-for-profit organization, and by August, it had become a fully fledged Canadian charity.
 I can vividly imagine these individuals, filled with excitement, joy, and perhaps even tears, as they witnessed the realization of their dream over cups of the renowned strong Persian tea.
-The ultimate objective was to establish a community center for speakers of Farsi, be they Iranians, Afghans, Tajiks, or, well, everyone from the region.
-The center did not have a political agenda; it aimed to bring the community together in one place.
+The ultimate objective was to establish a community centre for speakers of Farsi, be they Iranians, Afghans, Tajiks, or, well, everyone from the region.
+The centre did not have a political agenda; it aimed to bring the community together in one place.

-The inside of the center features ethnic items like polished porcelain tableware, intricate woodwork, and other objects of fine decor from other parts of the world.
+The inside of the centre features ethnic items like polished porcelain tableware, intricate woodwork, and other objects of fine decor from other parts of the world.
 I would not be surprised if there is a traditional Persian carpet on the ground and a very aromatic blend of saffron and rosewater wafting through the room.
 Laughter and conversation in Farsi fill the room while someone calls out, “Pass the cookies! ” For anyone who is coming all the way from Iran to Calgary, stepping inside must surely remind them of home.

 Keeping Persian Traditions Alive